A practical Response Adaptive Block Randomization (RABR) design with analytic type I error protection: Review of the Doubly Adaptive Biased Coin Designs (DBCD)

 After a burn-in period where $M$ subjects have been equally randomized to $m+1$ groups, the study adjusts the randomization probability to each treatment group $g$ ($g = 0, 1, \ldots, m$) based on the following allocation function:

 where $\eta$ is a non-negative tuning parameter controlling randomness of randomization probabilities.
-The asymptotic allocation variance is a monotone decreasing function of $\eta$, and usually $\eta=2$ is chosen in practice \citep{hu2004}.
-In $a_g(\eta, \theta_g, \tau_g)$, $\theta_g$ is the proportion of subjects that have been randomized to group $g$ so far, and $\tau_g$ is the targeting allocation probability for group $g$.
+The asymptotic allocation variance is a monotone decreasing function of $\eta$, and usually $\eta=2$ is chosen in practice. \citep{hu2006} In $a_g(\eta, \theta_g, \tau_g)$, $\theta_g$ is the proportion of subjects that have been randomized to group $g$ so far, and $\tau_g$ is the targeting allocation probability for group $g$.
 In this article, we consider $\tau_g$ in the following form:

-which is a direct generalization of the allocation function with a continuous endpoint in two-group comparison \citep{bis2004} to a study with multiple treatment groups.
+which is a direct generalization of the allocation function with a continuous endpoint of treatment failure in two-group comparison \citep{bis2004} to a study with multiple treatment groups.
 The tuning parameter $\lambda$ needs to be pre-specified.

-We further use $\widehat{\tau_g}$ to denote an estimate of $\tau_g$ by replacing $\mu^g$ with the sample mean in group $g$.
+We further use $\widehat{\tau_g}$ to denote an estimate of $\tau_g$ by replacing $\mu_g$ and $\sigma_g$ by their consistent estimators.
 At each interim checkpoint, the adaptive randomization probability for treatment group $g$ is $a_g(\eta, \theta_g, \widehat{\tau_g})$.
-Under certain regulatory conditions, it can be shown that $\widehat{\tau_g}$ and $\theta_g$ converge to $\tau_g$ almost surely, and with an asymptotic bivariate normal distribution \citep{hu2004}.
-When the sample size is large enough, the study reaches stabilized randomization probabilities to each group $g$ at $\tau_g$.
-Therefore, asymptotically, any level $\alpha$ test for a non-adaptive design is also valid to control the pairwise comparison error rate at $\alpha$.
-One could further use certain multiple test procedures to control the familywise error rate.
+In the context of two-group comparison, it can be shown that $\widehat{\tau_g}$ and $\theta_g$ converge to $\tau_g$ almost surely, and with an asymptotic bivariate normal distribution under certain regulatory conditions. \citep{hu2006} When the sample size is large enough, the study reaches stabilized randomization probabilities to each group $g$ at $\tau_g$.
+Therefore, asymptotically, a level $\alpha$ test for a non-adaptive design is also valid to control the pairwise comparison error rate at $\alpha$.
+One can further use certain multiple test procedures to control the family-wise error rate (FWER).

-Challenges exist for this type of design, as it cannot robustly achieve a desired sample size for the selected arm and placebo under different underlying responses.
-This problem is further studied in Section \ref{s:sim}.
-Moreover, block randomization is not available given the functional form of $a_g$ in (\ref{a_g_original}).
-The trial might end up with an undesired final proportion per group, especially when the total sample size is relatively small.
-In the next section, we introduce our proposed Response Adaptive Block Randomization Design as an alternative option along with an analytic type I error protection.
+Challenges exist for this type of design to robustly achieve a desired sample size for the selected arm and placebo with a given $\lambda$ under different underlying responses.
+This issue is further studied in Section \ref{s:sim}.
+Moreover, block randomization is generally not available given the functional form of $a_g$ in (\ref{a_g_original}).
+The trial may end up with an undesired final proportion per group, especially when the total sample size is relatively small.
+In the next section, we introduce our proposed Response Adaptive Block Randomization (RABR) Design as an alternative option along with an analytic type I error protection.